Akai MPC: Legacy

 Linn anticipated that users would sample short sounds, such as individual notes or drum hits, to use as building blocks for compositions.
 However, users began sampling longer passages of music.
 In the words of Greg Milner, the author of Perfecting Sound Forever, musicians "didn't just want the sound of John Bonham's kick drum, they wanted to loop and repeat the whole of 'When the Levee Breaks'".
 Linn said: "It was a very pleasant surprise.
 After 60 years of recording, there are so many prerecorded examples to sample from.
 Why reinvent the wheel?"

 The MPC's ability to create percussion from any sound turned sampling into a new art form and allowed for new styles of music.
 Its affordability and accessibility had a democratizing effect; musicians could create tracks without a studio or music theory knowledge, and it was inviting to musicians who did not play traditional instruments or had no music education.
 Vox wrote that the MPC "challenged the notion of what a band can look like".
 The 4x4 grid of pads was adopted by numerous manufacturers and became standard in DJ technology.
 As of 2018, the MPC continued to be used even with the advent of digital audio workstations, and used models fetched high prices.

 Engadget wrote that the impact of the MPC on hip hop could not be overstated.
 The rapper Jehst saw it as the next step in the evolution of the hip hop genre after the introduction of the TR-808, TR-909 and DMX drum machines in the 1980s.
-The producer DJ Shadow used an MPC60 to create his influential 1996 album Endtroducing....., which is composed entirely of samples.
+The producer DJ Shadow used an MPC60 MKII to create his influential 1996 album Endtroducing, which is composed entirely of samples.
 The producer J Dilla disabled the quantize feature on his MPC to create his signature "off-kilter" sampling style.
 After J Dilla's death in 2006, his MPC was preserved in the Smithsonian National Museum of African American History and Culture in 2014.
 The rapper Kanye West used the MPC to compose several of his best-known tracks and much of his breakthrough 2004 album The College Dropout.
-West closed the 2010 MTV Video Music Awards with a performance of his 2010 track "Runaway" on an MPC.
+West closed the 2010 MTV Video Music Awards with a performance of his 2010 track "Runaway" on an MPC2000XL.